 Both of these colors are very popular dark shades of the world’s most universally liked color, which, of course, is blue.
 They are probably actually the most well known shades or variations of any color.

-The color, navy blue, is a very dark shade of blue.
-Royal blue is lighter; however it’s defined differently depending on the source.
+The color, navy blue, is a very dark shade of blue, royal is lighter.
+However, it’s defined differently depending on the source.
 Royal blue varies from a dark shade, sometimes with a hint of purple.
-On the other hand you have a lighter and brighter tint, which looks more similar to Azure or Sapphire Blue.
+On the other hand, you have a lighter and brighter tint, which looks more similar to Azure or Sapphire.

-Royal Blue, was originally named Queens Blue from around the mid 17th century until 1921.
+Royal blue, was originally named Queens Blue from around the mid 17th century until 1921.
 It wasn’t until 1921 that it became known as Royal Blue.
 There are two well known shades of royal blue, a darker (traditional) and lighter (web color) variation.
 The web version came into existence in 1987.